IBM PCjr: Release and reception

 The PCjr was released in March 1984, missing the 1983 Christmas sales season due to production delays.

 Even prior to release, anticipation of the machine was mixed.
 Ziff Davis, publisher of the successful PC Magazine, printed the first issue of PCjr Magazine before the first units shipped, and competing computer magazines included Peanut, PCjr World, jr, and Compute! for the PC and PCjr.
 However, as new information became available about the machine, retailers became deeply concerned about its marketability.

 When the PCjr became widely available in March 1984 sales were below expectations.
 Consumer interest was reportedly high until demonstration machines were available, at which point interest dropped steeply.
 Dealers reported that consumers disliked the price, keyboard, and limited memory, and retailers that sold primarily to business customers did not know how to market it.

 The press soon reported that the PCjr could embarrass IBM, with executives reportedly worrying about demand.
 Stores began discounts while vendors slowed plans to release products.
 IBM admitted that demand for the PCjr was not growing as rapidly as expected.
-By May 1984 it had only sold 10,000 units, while other companies were reported to be slow in developing softwares for the system.
+By May 1984 it had only sold 10,000 units, while other companies were reported to be slow in developing software for the system.

 In response to the surprising lack of interest, IBM began early discounts of up to US$370 in June, lowering the two models' prices to $599 and $999, but many of its dealers could not sell their initial shipments of 25 computers each.
 IBM allowed them to postpone paying for inventory for 180 days, but inventory continued to pile up.
 By August the PCjr was being described as a flop.

+In 2006 PCWorld ranked the IBM PCjr as 13th "worst tech products of all time".